theobald-software/theobald-software.github.io/_includes/_content/en/requirements/sap-systems.md

 - Associated Attribute Views

 Direct access to a HANA database without an SAP ABAP source system running on the corresponding HANA database is not supported.

-### Not supported SAP systems
-Not supported are the SAP systems that don’t run on ABAP systems or don't provide RFC connectivity.
-For example, the following systems are not supported:
-- Business By Design
-- Business One
-- Business Objects
-- Sybase
-- Ariba
-- Success Factors
-- Concur